 - Purpose is to provide consultation and information on policy and procedures relevant to assessment.

-- Membership is broadly representative and includes the Provost (Ex-Officio), the Director of Institutional Research, the Vice President for Academics of the Student Association, two students (one graduate and one undergraduate), a dean, and representatives from all divisions of the institution.
+- Membership is broadly representative and includes the Provost (Ex-Officio), the Director of Institutional Effectiveness, the Vice President for Academics of the Student Association, two students (one graduate and one undergraduate), a dean, and representatives from all divisions of the institution.

 - Members serve staggered three-year terms